 Your new payroll and HR solution will only be as good as the support model behind it.
 Ensure the level of ongoing customer support is enough for your needs.
 The right provider will offer scalable protection which flexes up and down to suit your budget and changing requirements.
-Make sure you scrutinise the service contract and ask questions if anything is unclear.
+Make sure you scrutinize the service contract and ask questions if anything is unclear.
 Does your plan include a dedicated service team with deep payroll and compliance expertise?
 Will you have access to strategic advisors, and does the vendor have a client network you can access to share best practices?

 Use data for competitive advantage

 Whether you need to improve your staff scheduling, or offer competitive compensation packages to attract top talent, data analytics are increasingly important for businesses.
 Add to your checklist a vendor who can help evaluate your data analytics requirements and apply insights to support your growth.
-Ask whether you’ll have a centralised data set and be able to configure analytics to customise your insights.
+Ask whether you’ll have a centralized data set and be able to configure analytics to customize your insights.
 Also vital are access to industry-wide data for benchmarking and predictive analysis to help with forecasting.

 Evaluate the vendor’s history and future focus